Home » Geography » Wave Energy

 5. Beneficial for Remote Areas

-Wave energy can be captured and transferred to faraway areas, which can lead to the exponential growth of new industries and businesses.
-These rural areas will see great economic growth in the future.
+Wave energy can be collected and sent to distant places.
+This can help new industries and businesses grow quickly.
+Rural areas will see big economic growth in the future.

 6. Reliable